ObjectStackObjectStack

 • Server mode (HonoServerPlugin active): AuthPlugin registers HTTP routes at /api/v1/auth/* and forwards all requests to better-auth.

 • MSW/mock mode (no HTTP server): AuthPlugin gracefully skips route registration but still registers the auth service.
-The HttpDispatcher provides mock fallback responses for core auth endpoints.
+The dispatcher's /auth domain then bridges straight to that service's handleRequest() — it has no mock fallback of its own, and answers 501 when the auth slot is empty (see below).

 Minimal Configuration for Mock Mode